 most of which have been caught at Bear's Den Lodge.
 2007- 40

-inch muskie released May 28th and a "45 inch muskie released
+inch muskie released May 28th and a "45 inch muskie.
+Another fisherman reports in late June, "A "60 inch" muskie

-not lift into boat.
-Had 12 year old son with me in boat.
+not lift it into boat.
+My 12 year old son was with me in

 A multiple 50 inch club member reports "his hook tangled and was

-unable to hook a really good fish" just this week, while 5 muskies were released in a week by guests - largest being 37
+unable to hook a really good fish," while 5 muskies were released,

-inches.
-August produces more muskies for release with a 49
+largest 37".
+August produced more muskies for release with a 49".

 Pan Fish - Dinner plate size rock bass caught from the main dock - rock bass too big for display in the fish tank at the main lodge.
 Catfish, perch, crappies, sunfish keep all ages busy with action.
 Catfish are abundant and action is increasing for catfish.
 10# catfish released early June 2008.
-Perch are reported to be increasing in size in 2012.
+Perch are reported increasing in size in 2013.

-BEST FISHING TIMESWhen is the best time to go fishing?
+BEST FISHING TIMESWhen is the best time to go fishing on the French River?
 The best fishing times, as reported by Bear's Den Lodge outfitters and lodge owners, are anytime there are three days of stable weather pattern.
-French River Fishing Tips: Three days of stable weather pattern creates the best fishing periods and times.
+Fishing French River Tips: Three days of stable weather pattern creates the best fishing periods and times.
 Being in the right place, with the right lure, the right equipment, the right action, presentation, retrieve and landing will produce the best fishing times.
-Another important fishing tip to keep in mind for selecting lure colors is the water is a tea stained color due to the tannic acid from surrounding beaver ponds.
+Another important fishing tip to keep in mind for selecting lure colors is the water is a tea-stained color due to the tannic acid from surrounding beaver ponds.
+When in doubt, select black to fish the French River.

-If you have any questions regarding walleye, muskie, Canada northern pike fishing, largemouth bass or smallmouth bass fishing, or black bear hunting, our fly-in or boat access only, our services, or would like to make a reservation, please contact your hosts, Art and Brenda Barefoot for your next Canadian vacation destination.
+If you have any questions regarding walleye, muskie, Canada northern pike fishing, largemouth bass or smallmouth bass fishing, black bear hunting, our fly-in or boat access only lodge, our services, or would like to make a reservation, please contact your hosts, Art and Brenda Barefoot for your next Canadian vacation destination.

-Fishing in Canada at Bear's Den Lodge will put you at some of the best fishing spots you can find.
+Fishing in Canada at Bear's Den Lodge staff will put you at some of the best fishing spots you can find.
 If you're looking for French River lodges, fantastic adventure fishing in Ontario, not only will you love Bear's Den Lodge in the French River Delta, you'll find our service is second to none.
 We are the only full service American Plan Lodge available in the French River Delta.
 Bear's Den Lodge is an Ontario Fishing Lodge, an informational, historical, educational site, fishing trip, camp resort and Canadian outfitter.
-It is the greatest vacation spot in Canada!
-Whether you want to casually do some fishing or try some more serious angling; French River Delta, Ontario is an angler's paradise.
+Bear's Den is the best vacation spot in Canada!
+Whether you want to casually do some fishing or try some more serious angling; fishing French River Delta, Ontario is an angler's paradise.
 Nowhere else can boast such a diverse catch- the largest fresh water lakes and rivers in the world, a huge diversity of fish, and walleye in abundance with the least number of rod hours on the entire French River.
-We offer an entire range of experiences from adventure tours to fishing trips, corporate retreats, Canadian family vacations, a get away, or respite retreat.
+Bear's Den offers an entire range of experiences from adventure tours to fishing trips, corporate retreats, Canadian family vacations, a get away, or respite retreat.
 Best cottage areas Ontario.
 Visit Bear's Den for all your vacation, outfitting equipment, area information, and French River history.
-Bear's Den Lodge is known as a local museum on the French River.
-Come equipped, rent our boats, plan a guided trip, canoe, choose one of our fishing packages, or be your own guide and take yourself to where there's just you, the fish, and wildlife on the French River.
+Bear's Den Lodge is known as a "local museum" on the French River.
+Come equipped, rent our well maintained boats, plan a guided fishing trip, canoe, choose one of our fishing packages, or be your own guide and take yourself to where there's just you, the fish, and wildlife on the French River.
 Discover the beauty of a true Canadian vacation destination.
 Bear's Den Lodge has been known as a respite retreat for corporate executives or where corporate executives can retreat to create a team building experience and soar to new heights while enjoying the great out of doors.
 Enjoy a French River lodge for fishing.

 Recommended Fishing Lures, Tackle,